Cortinarius iodes

 Cortinarius iodes, commonly known as the spotted cort or the viscid violet cort, is a species of agaric fungus in the family Cortinariaceae.
-The fruit bodies have small, slimy, purple caps up to 6 cm in diameter that develop yellowish spots and streaks in maturity.
-The gill color changes from violet to rusty or grayish brown as the mushroom matures.
-The species range includes eastern North America, Central America, northern South America, and northern Asia, where it grows on the ground in a mycorrhizal association with deciduous trees.
-The mushroom is not recommended for consumption.
-Cortinarius iodeoides, one of several potential lookalike species, can be distinguished from C. iodes by its bitter-tasting cap cuticle.
+The fruit bodies have small, slimy caps which are up to 6 cm in diameter and purple, developing yellowish spots and streaks in maturity.
+The gill color changes from violet to rusty or grayish brown as the inedible mushroom matures.
+There are several similar species, such as C. iodeoides, which can be distinguished by its bitter-tasting cap cuticle.

+C. iodes grows on the ground in a mycorrhizal association with deciduous trees in the Americas and northern Asia.

 Taxonomy

 The species was first described scientifically by Miles Joseph Berkeley and Moses Ashley Curtis in 1853.
 The type collection was made by American botanist Henry William Ravenel in South Carolina.
 Joseph Ammirati and Howard Bigelow considered Cortinarius heliotropicus, described by Charles Horton Peck 1914, to be the same species as C. iodes after examining the holotype specimens of both.
 According to the nomenclatural databases MycoBank and Index Fungorum, however, Cortinarius iodes does not have any synonyms.
 If they are indeed the same species, the name C. iodes has priority.
 C. iodes is classified in the subgenus Myxacium, along with other Cortinarius species that have a slimy cap and stem.

 The specific epithet iodes means "violet-like".
 It is commonly known as the "spotted cort" or the "viscid violet cort".